adamtilson/ense375/lab-1-doc.md

 ## Exercises

 These three exercises are not intended to be too challenging, instead intended to get you accustomed to the syntax of Java applied to common problems.
 If you find you are struggling heavily with these exercises, it is strongly recommended you reach out for help - these are intended to be reasonable for 3rd / 4th year SSE students.
-No starter code will be provided, to get you used to writing (and thikning about) the Java boilerplate and properly structuring your projects.
+No starter code will be provided, to get you used to writing (and thinking about) the Java boilerplate and properly structuring your projects.

 1. Fizz Buzz